prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 Documentation is one of the most important aspects of a package.
 It is the information that is displayed when you run `help(x)` or `?x`.
 They tell others (and future you) what your function does and how to use it.
 You could write your documentation manually, but ...

-<iframe src="https://giphy.com/embed/10PcMWwtZSYk2k" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>ALT: A meme of a woman saying 'Ain't nobody got time for that!'. <a href="https://giphy.com/gifs/aint-nobody-got-time-for-that-gif-10PcMWwtZSYk2k">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/10PcMWwtZSYk2k" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>ALT: A meme of a woman saying 'Ain't nobody got time for that!' <a href="https://giphy.com/gifs/aint-nobody-got-time-for-that-gif-10PcMWwtZSYk2k">via GIPHY</a></p>

 So instead, we use the `roxygen2` package to automatically create documentation for our functions.